jspecht3/pixi-tutorial/README.md

 ## Making Your Own Project
-To start, let's make a directory where the project will live and navigate into that directory.
+To start, let's make a directory for this example and navigate into that directory.
 ```
 mkdir ~/project/path/pixi-example
 cd ~/project/path/pixi-example
 ```
-In this directory, we need to initialize a `pixi` project.
+In this directory, we need to initialize a `pixi` project with `pixi init`.
 ```
 pixi init
 ```

 ### Introduction to `pixi.toml`
-Initializing a `pixi` project creates a `pixi.toml`, which gives an overview of the project.
+Initializing a `pixi` project creates a `pixi.toml`, which provies an overview of the project.
 Inside this file, you can configure your project with changes such as: adding github actions and support for more platforms.
 On a Linux machine, a fresh `pixi.toml` will look like this:
 ```
 [project]
 name = "pixi-example"